K0ST4S/Formality/README.md

 - `Mobile` - `tel` input type.
 - `Url`
 - `Textarea`
-- `Article` - a rich `WYSIWYG` text editor that uses ngx-quill package.
+- `Article` - a rich [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) text editor that uses ngx-quill package.
 - `Checkbox` - can be intermediate.
-- `Switch` - same as `Checkbox` but display as switch.
+- `Switch` - same as `Checkbox` but displayed as switch.
 Cannot be intermediate.
 - `Radio`
 - `RadioGroup`
 - `Range`
 - `Date`
 - `Select` - a drop down with several values.
 Can be single, or multi.
-It uses `ng-select` package.
+It uses [ng-select](https://github.com/ng-select/ng-select) package.
 - `Country`
 - `File`
 - `Image`